nrfconnect/sdk-mcuboot/docs/design.md

 image trailers.
 It is better to map all the possible trailer states to the swap types described above via a set of tables.
 These tables are reproduced below.

+---
+**Note**

-Note: An important caveat about the tables described below is that they must be evaluated in the order presented here.
+An important caveat about the tables described below is that they must be evaluated in the order presented here.
 Lower state numbers must have a higher priority when testing the image trailers.

+---

 ```
     State I